-CERAMIC WATER FILTER PROJECT
+CERAMIC WATER FILTER PROGRAM

 Since 1998, Potters for Peace has been assisting in the production of a low-tech, low-cost, colloidal silver-enhanced ceramic water purifier (CWP) throughout the world and ceramic water purifiers based on the Potters for Peace technology package are now produced at over 50 independent factories in over 30 countries.
 These filters are the highest-rated product for rural point-of-use water treatment (Smart Disinfection Solutions, 2010).

 Here is a short video that explains how the filters work and gives some history:

 Potters for Peace does not operate filter-making facilities or sell filters but we train others to do so, and the filter factories that we assist are run as independent businesses owned by organizations or individuals.
 Potters for Peace receives no financial benefit from the filter producers but PFP filter technicians have their expenses paid and may receive a stipend while working on a new facility.

 By the year 2015, The UN’s Millennium Development Goal is to cut the proportion of the world's population without sustainable access to safe drinking water by half.
 The objective of the CWP project is to meet this urgent demand for safe water in rural and marginalized communities by providing technology that can easily be copied by local workshops.

 A ceramic water filter is a simple, bucket-shaped (11” wide by 10” deep) clay vessel that is made from a mix (by weight) of local terra-cotta clay and sawdust or other combustibles, such as rice husks.
 The filters are formed by using a press.